RetroDECK/ES-DE/ANDROID-DEV.md

 ### AYN Odin 3

-With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Handheld Settings->Advanced->Is it force start selinux_.
+With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Odin Settings->Advanced Settings->Force SeLinux_.

 ### Logitech G Cloud